+First Aid course \$90

-Course Cost: Preliminary \$180 (includes uniform), HSC \$150 Refunds: Refund Arrangements on a pro-rata basis.
+Refund arrangements are on a pro-rata basis.
 Please refer to your school refund policy

 A school-based traineeship is available in this course.
-For more information: https://education.nsw.gov.au/public-schools/career-and-study-pathways/school-based-apprenticeships-and-traineeships
+For more information: https://education.nsw.gov.au/schooling/students/career-and-study-pathways/school-based-apprenticeships-and-traineeships/traineeships/certificate-ii-hospitality